 Alcohol and recreational drug use: Alcohol and recreational drugs can have or cause unknown effects when used in conjunction with hyperbaric treatment.

 Medications: Please discuss all your medications with the doctor.
 If you change your medications during the course of your treatment please notify the hyperbaric technician.

 Possible side effects: All medical treatments and medications have potential side effects or risks and restrictions associated with them.
 Risks associated with hyperbaric oxygen therapy, may include stuffy ears or slight change in vision.
 However, side effects are usually rare and temporary.

-Insurance: Most insurance plans cover hyperbaric oxygen therapy.
+Insurance: Most insurance plans cover hyperbaric oxygen therapy with a standard HBO diagnosis.
 Your plan may require precertification that may take a few weeks to process.
 We will take the necessary steps to process your insurance.